SKYIOUS/ONE-APP-STORE-BACKEND/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under a custom license based on the MIT License with additional restrictions - see the [LICENSE.md](LICENSE.md) file for details.

+The license requires explicit permission from SKYIOUS GitHub organization or any authorized administrator before using the software commercially or distributing it.
+Personal and educational use is freely permitted.

 ## Acknowledgments